 Generate multiple clips from different sections of the same audio track and edit them together for a longer piece.
 This works well for music videos — each clip captures a different section's energy.

-In post-production, you can extend or loop clips, add transitions, and overlay text, but the core audio-visual sync from Seedance is the foundation.
+In post-production, you can extend or loop clips, add transitions, and overlay text, but treat the generated audio-visual sync from Seedance as a draft foundation that still needs review.

 Worked example: music visualiser clip

 You have a 4-second clip from an electronic track with a strong beat drop.
 Upload the audio with a text prompt: 'Abstract neon landscape, camera pushes forward, energy surges with the music, vivid colours, cinematic.'
-Seedance generates a clip where the visual motion and intensity match the beat drop perfectly.
+Seedance should generate a clip where the visual motion and intensity follow the beat drop closely enough to review.

 Common mistakes

-• Trying to generate long clips — audio sync quality degrades after 5-6 seconds.
+- Trying to generate long clips — sync and quality can drift depending on the current mode.

 Step by step: write audio-aware prompts